Admissions/Registration Procedures

 Holds

-NOCE will not withhold transcripts or grades from any student or former student who has failed to pay outstanding fees owed to NOCE, Cypress College, or Fullerton College.
+NOCE will withhold, registration privileges, from any student or former student who has failed to pay all outstanding fees (from current or previous terms) or for other administrative reasons.

 Waitlist Procedure